ardydedase/devops/aws/codestar/README.md

 1. Click the Application Endpoint when it is ready and you should be able to see the JSON response of your Flask API.

-1. Try to make some changes to your GithHub repository push it to GitHub.
+1. Update your `helloworld/application.py` file to change your application's output using GitHub's web interface.
 Observe the deployment pipeline and refresh your Application Endpoint.